-Resources available at the state or regional level include the State Drought Task Force, which was activated during the severe drought of 2012.
+Resources available above the local level include the State Drought Task Force, which was activated during the 2012 drought.
 The goal of the task force is to monitor drought conditions by gathering the most current data available and to make sure that South Dakotans have access to that information as quickly as possible.
 The group coordinates the exchange of drought information among government agencies and agriculture groups, fire managers, and water-supply organizations.
-Another resource is the Natural Resource Conservation Service, which has information available about how to deal with droughts.
+Another resource is the Natural Resource Conservation Service, which has information available about deal with droughts.